JaxPlays-Inc/jaxplays.org/content/productions/2010/2019-One-By-Tenn-Plus-Eight.md

 "Talk to Me Like the Rain and Let Me Listen"
 By Tennessee Williams

-Monologues: "Thickness of Water", "Chemistry", "Driving School", "Vocation", "Travel" and "Propagation" By Karen Konzen
+monologues: "Thickness of Water", "Chemistry", "Driving School", "Vocation", "Travel" and "Propagation" By Karen Konzen